xtreger/handbook-of-best-practices/README.md

 &nbsp;

-#### The following checklist will give you an idea of what you should look for when reviewing the code:
+The following steps will give you an idea of what you should look for when reviewing the code:

-+ How to perform a Tool-Assisted code review
-+ How to Make code reviews better
-+ Code Review Checklist
-+ Reviewers guidelines on code reviews
-+ Examples of code reviews

 &nbsp;